 A recommendation is a suggested solution for preventing or lessening the impact of future failures for the piece of equipment or location that the RCA Team is analyzing, such as making changes to maintenance schedules or providing additional training to operators.
-The RCA Team should develop these solutions based on the evidence that was collected and the conclusions that were drawn in the Preserve and Analyze steps of the Root Cause analysis.
+The RCA Team should develop these solutions based on the evidence that was collected and the conclusions that were drawn in the Preserve and Analyze steps of the Root Cause Analysis.

 RCA Recommendations store the details of the team's recommendation and provide functionality that lets you send alert emails to a human resource for the person responsible for implementing the recommendation.
 In this way, RCA Recommendations represent tasks assigned to a person with human resource.
-The following image is an example of a completed RCA Recommendation datasheet, which stores the data that makes up an RCA Recommendation.